Work permits for employees in Germany: A complete guide for employers [2024]

 When you’re hiring in Germany, there's a crucial step to stay compliant with German labor laws: ensure that all your employees are legally authorized to work in Germany.

 Working without the proper authorization (and thus without registering with the social security authorities), is known as Schwarzarbeit: undeclared work.
-It’s taken extremely seriously by the German government and can result in severe penalties that include hefty fines and jail time.
+It’s taken extremely seriously by the German government and can result in severe penalties that include hefty fines and jail time (for employees and employers).

 To protect yourself before you make your first German hire or transfer a current employee to this European Union member state, it’s best to have all the information about work permits for employees in Germany.
 In this guide, we’ll review who needs one and how to get it, as well as answer other frequently asked questions.